antimof/UxPlay/README.txt

-# UxPlay 1.71: AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix (now also runs on Windows).
+# UxPlay 1.72 (beta): AirPlay-Mirror and AirPlay-Audio server for Linux, macOS, and Unix (now also runs on Windows).

 ### **Now developed at the GitHub site <https://github.com/FDH2/UxPlay> (where ALL user issues should be posted, and latest versions can be found).**

--   ***NEW in v1.71**: Support for (YouTube) HLS (HTTP Live Streaming) video with the new "-hls" option.* **Only streaming from the YouTube iOS app (in \"m3u8\" protocol) is currently supported**: (streaming using the AirPlay icon in a browser window is **not** yet supported).Click on the airplay icon in the YouTube app to stream video.
-(You may need to wait until advertisements have finished or been skipped before clicking the YouTube airplay icon.) **Please report any issues with this new feature of UxPlay**. *The default video player for HLS is GStreamer playbin v3: use "-hls 2" to revert to playbin v2 if some videos fail to play*.
+-   ***NEW in v1.72**: Improved Support for (YouTube) HLS (HTTP Live Streaming) video with the new "-hls" option.* **Only streaming from the YouTube iOS app (in \"m3u8\" protocol) is currently supported**:
+    (streaming using the AirPlay icon in a browser window is **not** yet supported).Click on the airplay icon in the YouTube app to stream video. **Please report any issues with this new feature of UxPlay**.

+    *The default video player for HLS is GStreamer playbin v3: use "-hls 2" to revert to playbin v2 if some videos fail to play*.

+    -   added support for setting a password (as an alternative to on-screen pin codes) to control client access (-pw option)

 ## Highlights: